usedhondacivic/ECE-4760-POV-Display/index.md

 The LEDs are wired in series, with the SCK and MOSI lines of the previous LED leading into the next.
 When an LED receives a packet, it updates its state, strips the first LED frame off the packet, and then shifts the new packet out of its output SCK and MOSI lines.
 By doing so ,the entire strip can be updated from a single message sent to the first LED in the strip.

+#### Hall Effect Sensor

+The hall effect sensor we chose is active low, meaning it pulls a GPIO pin to ground whenever the south poll of a magnet gets close to it.
+We set up a falling edge interrupt on the pin, triggering whenever the sensor moves past the stationary magnet on the motor mount.
+Below is the code inside of the interrupt:

+    detect_time = time_us_32();

+    if (detect_time - old_time > 10000)
+    {
+        time_period = detect_time - old_time;

+        old_time = detect_time;
+        curr_rot = 0;
+    }

+When the interrupt is triggered, the period of rotation is calculated by subtracting the last activation from the current time.
+We also check that the period is a reasonable value (> 10000 us), which helps us reject any high frequency false positives.
+Finally, we indicate the we have hit our zero point by setting the relevant variable.
+This stops the display from becoming misaligned relative to the external reference frame.

+### Pico TCP Client

+**TODO: FILL THIS IN**

 ### Pico Entry Point

+The main Pico code uses all of the micro-controller code above to create the final product.

+In the core 0 main function, we begin by initializing relevant GPIO, setting up the pin change interrupt for the hall effect sensor, and overclocking the RP2040 to 250 MHz.
+We also call the initialization functions for our APA102 driver and write a simple pattern to the strip to indicate that the system has powered on.
+Next we initialize the TCP client and use it to connect to wifi.
+Finally, we start a protothread to handle TCP communication and start core 1.

+Core 1 main is fairly simple, as we just start a protothread for writing the current image to the LEDs.

+By using both cores of the RP2040, we can concurrently receive TCP messages and control the LED strip, allowing for seamless operation.

+The TCP thread is simple, and is shown below.
+We simply check for new messages, and if they have arrived we update the LED array.
+The inner workings of run_tcp_client_test() are detailed above.

+    PT_BEGIN(pt);
+    while (1)
+    {
+        if (run_tcp_client_test() == -1)
+        {
+            printf("FAILED\n");
+            PT_YIELD_usec(100000);
+        }
+        printf("TCP ");
+        PT_YIELD_usec(1000000);
+    }
+    PT_END(pt);

+In our LED timing thread, we cut a full rotation into slices based on the estimated period from the hall effect sensor.
+We can then use PT_YIELD_usec to wait until the LEDs need to be written again, and do so.

+    // Mark beginning of thread
+    PT_BEGIN(pt);
+    volatile static int begin_time;
+    volatile static int spare_time;
+    while (1)
+    {
+        // Measure time at start of thread begin_time = time_us_32();
+        apa102_write_strip(led_array[curr_rot % ROTATIONS], LED_NUM);
+        curr_rot++;
+        unsigned int theta_time = time_period / ROTATIONS;
+        spare_time = theta_time - (time_us_32() - begin_time);

+        PT_YIELD_usec(spare_time);
+    }
+    PT_END(pt);

 ## Electrical